bernardomais/laravel-rest-api/README.md

-# laravel-rest-api
+# Laravel REST API
 A basic Laravel REST API.
 To start new projects.
 With clients registration control for example.